Swedish calendar

-The Swedish calendar (svenska kalendern) or Swedish style (svenska stilen) was a calendar in use in Sweden and its possessions from 1 March 1700 until 30 February 1712.
+The Swedish calendar (svenska kalendern) or Swedish Style (svenska stilen) was a calendar in use in Sweden and its eastern Baltic dominions from 1 March 1700 until 30 February 1712.
 It was one day ahead of the Julian calendar and ten days behind the Gregorian calendar.
-Easter was calculated astronomically, with a minor exception, from 1740 to 1844.
+Sweden reverted to the Julian calendar in 1712 and only adopted the Gregorian calendar in 1753, though initially without its standard Easter rules.

+When the calendar was first modified in 1700, the date of Easter continued to be calculated using the traditional Julian method.
+However, the one-day offset in the ecclesiastical equinox caused Sweden's Easter to differ from the Julian Easter on three occasions between 1700 and 1712.
+In 1740, Sweden adopted the astronomical Easter of the neighbouring Protestant countries.
+Although other countries abandoned the astronomical Easter in favor of standard Gregorian Easter rules in 1776, Sweden continued using it until 1844.
+In Finland, which was separated from Sweden in 1809, the astronomical Easter was observed until 1869.

 Solar calendar

-In November 1699, the Government of Sweden decided that, rather than adopt the Gregorian calendar outright, it would gradually approach it over a 40-year period.
-The plan was to skip all leap days in the period 1700 to 1740.
-Every fourth year, the gap between the Swedish calendar and the Gregorian would reduce by one day, until they finally lined up in 1740.
-In the meantime, this calendar would not be in line with either of the major alternative calendars and the differences would change every four years.

-In accordance with the plan, 29 February was omitted in 1700, but the Great Northern War stopped any further omissions from being made in the following years.
+In November 1699, the Government of Sweden decided that, rather than adopt the Gregorian calendar outright, it would do so gradually.
+The leap day was omitted in 1700, but the Great Northern War stopped any further adjustments from being made in the following years.

-In January 1711, King Charles XII declared that Sweden would abandon the calendar, which was not in use by any other nation, in favour of a return to the older Julian calendar.
+In January 1711, writing from his camp in Bender (in present-day Moldova), King Charles XII ordered the abandonment of the isolated Swedish calendar and return to the Julian calendar.
+The king's letter claims that the original intention had been to continually omit successive leap days until alignment with the New Style was reached.
+To reverse the 1700 omission and realign with the Old Style, the king ordered an extra day to be added to the next leap year.
 An extra day was added to February in the leap year of 1712, thus giving the month a unique 30-day (30 February) and the year a 367-day length.

+The Swedish calendar was used in Sweden, which then included Finland, as well as its dominions in the eastern Baltic, namely Ingria, Estonia and Livonia.
+However, the Swedish dominions belonging to the Holy Roman Empire, namely Bremen-Verden, Wismar and Western Pomerania, did not adopt the Swedish calendar, but the "improved calendar" in 1700.

-In 1753, one year later than Great Britain, its colonies and Ireland, Sweden introduced the Gregorian calendar.
-The leap of 11 days was accomplished in one step, with 17 February being followed by 1 March.
+Great Britain, its colonies and Ireland introduced the Gregorian calendar in 1752, and Sweden followed suit in 1753.
+In Sweden, the leap of 11 days was accomplished in one step, with 17 February being followed by 1 March.